 Notes

-- Apple: You can use unpeeled apple in this salad.
-Ensure it's sweet, not tart.
+- You can but don't need to peel the apple for this salad.
+Ensure it's sweet, not sour.

-- Seasoning: One thing to remember is that sauerkraut is quite salty so taste the salad before seasoning it.
-(It may only need some pepper).
+- *Seasoning: One thing to remember is that sauerkraut is quite salty so taste the salad before seasoning it (pepper alone might be sufficient).

 - Not suitable for freezing.